-Pneumonia readmission is a costly event and represents an undesirable outcome of care from the patient's perspective, and highly disparate pneumonia readmission rates among hospitals suggest there is room for improvement (MedPAC, 2007; Lindenauer et al., 2010).
-Although many current hospital interventions are known to decrease the risk of readmission within 30 days of hospital discharge (Leppin et al., 2014; Radhakrishnan et al. 2018), current process-based performance measures cannot capture all the ways that care within the hospital might influence outcomes.
-Measurement of patient outcomes allows for a comprehensive view of quality of care that reflects complex aspects of care such as: communication between providers and coordinated transitions to the outpatient environment.
+Although many current hospital interventions are known to decrease the risk of readmission within 30 days of hospital discharge (Leppin et al., 2014; Benbassat et al., 2000; Naylor et al., 1999; Coleman et al., 2006; Agee et al., 2017; Goto et al., 2018; Rezaee et al., 2018; Wright et al., 2019), current process-based performance measures, cannot capture all the ways that care within the hospital might influence outcomes.
+Measurement of patient outcomes allows for a comprehensive view of quality of care that reflects complex aspects of care, such as communication between providers and coordinated transitions to the outpatient environment.
 These aspects are critical to patient outcomes, and are broader than what can be captured by individual process-of-care measures.

-The pneumonia hospital-specific risk-standardized readmission rate (RSRR) measure is thus intended to inform quality-of-care improvement efforts, as individual process-based performance measures cannot encompass all the complex and critical aspects of care within a hospital that contribute to patient outcomes.
-As a result, many stakeholders, including patient organizations, are interested in outcomes measures that allow patients and providers to assess relative outcomes performance for hospitals (Bratzler et al., 2007).
+The COPD hospital-specific, risk-standardized readmission rate (RSRR) measure is thus intended to inform quality-of-care improvement efforts, as individual process-based performance measures cannot encompass all the complex and critical aspects of care within a hospital that contribute to patient outcomes.
+As a result, many stakeholders, including patient organizations, are interested in outcomes measures that allow patients and providers to assess relative outcomes performance for hospitals (Krumholz et al., 2007).
+Improvement in inpatient care and care transitions for this common, costly condition are likely to reduce costly readmissions.

 The diagram above indicates some of the many care processes that can influence readmission risk by improving health status or improving healthcare management and support.
-Numerous studies have demonstrated that appropriate (guideline recommended care), high-quality and timely treatment for pneumonia patients can reduce the risk of readmission within 30 days of hospital discharge (Leppin et al., 2014; Hansen et al., 2011).
-Recent evidence of declining readmission rates provides further support for the concept that care processes during and following hospitalization can affect a patient's risk of readmission (Lee et al., 2014).
+Early experience with care bundles suggests that that appropriate (guideline recommended care), high-quality, and timely treatment for COPD patients can reduce the risk of readmission within 30 days of hospital discharge (Hopkinson et al., 2012).
+Studies of integrated care management after hospitals discharge have suggested clinical benefit (Casas et al., 2006; Prieto-Centurion et al., 2014).
+For instance, Wake Forest Baptist Medical Center showed promising reductions in readmissions after implementing a comprehensive care plan focused on transitions of care, treatment of comorbidities, and appropriate and timely hospice and palliative care services for COPD patients (Ohar et al., 2018).
+Recent evidence of declining readmission rates provides further support for the concept that efforts to improve transitional care can affect a patient's risk of readmission.